The 10 Most Comfortable Boots That Won’t Leave You With Blisters After Just One Wear

 Most Comfortable Snow Boots

-A good pair of snow boots needs to be warm, have trustworthy traction and be flexible enough for walking through slush and ice, without flopping all over the place.
-And this Sorel pair checks all those boxes.
+A good pair of snow boots need to be warm, have trustworthy traction and be flexible enough for walking through slush and ice without flopping all over the place.
+This Sorel pair checks all those boxes.
 The entire boot is waterproof and seam-sealed with a cozy faux-shearling cuff and felt liner that will protect your toes from Jack Frost.
-The lace-up front also allows you to control the amount ankle support you want and need, and can be adjusted for a wider foot or calf.
-They even work well for those who suffer from plantar fasciitis, as per this review: “I have long skinny feet and plantar fasciitis so it's extremely hard for me to find shoes that work for me, let alone a winter boot, but I think this is it!
+The lace-up front also allows you to control the amount of ankle support you want and need, and can be adjusted for a wider foot or calf.
+They even work well for those who suffer from plantar fasciitis, as per this review: “I have long skinny feet and plantar fasciitis so it's extremely hard for me to find shoes that work, let alone a winter boot, but I think this is it!
 Plus, they are super stylish, which is a total bonus.”
 Some commenters recommend going one half size up to accommodate thick socks (although they are incredibly warm, even with a thinner pair) but otherwise, these winter boots should fit true to size.

 7. Merrell Moab 2 Mid Waterproof Boots